 Hours: Open daily, dawn to dusk

-Palm Canyon Trail — Dogs on leash are allowed on most of the Palm Springs-area trails.
-Palm Canyon, maintained by the Agua Caliente tribe, requires an entry fee and dogs must stay on leash.
-The canyon itself is one of the largest natural fan palm oases in North America.
-Go early — trail temperatures get brutal by 9am in summer.
+Palm Canyon Trail: Dogs on leash are allowed on most Palm Springs-area trails.
+Palm Canyon, maintained by the Agua Caliente tribe, requires an entry fee.
+The canyon is one of the largest natural fan palm oases in North America.
+Go early.
+Trail temperatures get brutal by 9am in summer.
 Bring more water than you think both of you need.

 Address: 38500 Palm Canyon Dr, Palm Springs, CA 92264